-In 2013, the Group adopted a Group-wide credit risk policy covering all of its activities that specified the risk tolerance of the various business lines and established a number of common principles relating to the acceptance and monitoring of risk.
+The Group has established a Global credit risk policy covering all of its activities that specified the risk tolerance of the various business lines and establishes a number of common principles relating to the acceptance and monitoring of risk.
 This policy has been validated by the Group's Board of Directors.

-The approval of risks complies with rules common to all business lines:
+The risks approval complies with rules common to all business lines:

-- all transactions resulting in a counterparty risk are subject to a prior analysis by a unit monitoring credit risk and to an authorization process; - the Group's internal organization makes appropriate arrangements to monitor clients' creditworthiness.
-This approach primarily concerns large exposures to "corporations" or financial institutions and limits concentration risk; - with support from their associated risk departments, the business lines are responsible for analyzing and approving risk insofar as their delegations of authority permit; - the comparison of the commercial interest, driven by a profitability/risk pairing on the one hand, and the independent opinion of the risk departments on the other hand, supports the decision-making.
-In the event of a disagreement between the parties, an arbitration process for the decision exists, with limits on the amount; - all decisions in respect of the granting of credit must automatically take into account the risk ratings attributed internally to the counterparties, such as were communicated by the business lines and approved by the SG Luxembourg Group's risk management team.
+- all transactions resulting in a counterparty risk, are subject to a prior analysis, finalized to credit risk monitoring and to an authorization process; - the Group's internal organization makes appropriate arrangements to monitor clients' creditworthiness.
+This approach primarily concerns large exposures to "corporations" or financial institutions and helps to limit concentration risk; - with the support from their associated risk departments, the business lines are responsible for analyzing and approving risk insofar as their delegations of authority permit; - the comparison of the commercial interest, driven by a profitability/risk pairing on the one hand, and the independent opinion of the risk departments on the other hand, supports the decision-making.
+In the event of a disagreement between the parties, the decision is subject to an arbitration process;

+all decisions in respect of the granting of credit must automatically take into account the risk ratings attributed internally to the counterparties, communicated by the business lines and approved by the SG Luxembourg group's risk management team.